-• Welcome to the Footwear Sourcing and Compliance Center!
+• Footwear Sourcing and Compliance Center

 This Footwear Sourcing and Compliance Center is a learning and resource hub created by FDRA and ELEVATE with the goal of improving social and environmental compliance in footwear supply chains, as well as providing in-depth data, insights and analysis on global footwear production and material costs.
 FDRA and ELEVATE have also made available an array of eLearning lessons to facilitate capacity building at the brand, supplier, and factory level.
 This Center also functions as a distribution hub for various sourcing and compliance-related resources and event information.

-• Don't miss our Discussion on How to Stay Ahead of 2023 Disruptions
+Discussion on How to Stay Ahead of 2023 Disruptions

 • Resources